Easter Bunny Train Ride

 “You folks put on a first class program and the hard preparation work shows in the results.
 If there were going to be any hiccups it would have been the first train first day and none was apparent to the passengers.”

-“Thanks again for a terrific experience & all your dedicated efforts.”
+“Thanks again for a terrific experience and all your dedicated efforts.”
 Curt S

 “We rode the train today with our 2 year old and it was absolutely adorable!
 He had such an amazing time.
 The ride was very organized and well done.
 We will surely be back next year!”
 Barbara S